markusloecher/shrunk_SHAP/README.md

 * Table 1: We imported the AUC scores for *SHAP*, SHAP$_{oob}$, *MDA*, *MDI* from a [previous paper](https://link.springer.com/chapter/10.1007/978-3-031-14463-9_8) and only recreated the entry for $\widehat{\text{SHAP}}^{shrunk}_{in}$.
 The relevant files for this are `AUC_run_simulations.R` and `src/AUC_simulations_functions.R`.
 (Again, these simulations take a long time to run, so we have saved the data for your convenience)

 I should note the following: this code base is more complex than strictly necessary as a result of having evolved over the years by contributions from various students both at the Bachelor and Master level.
-Roughly speaking, there are four spearate parts, all of which led to the final insights in the paper:
+Roughly speaking, there are four separate parts, all of which led to the final insights in the paper:

 - The initial research ideas were tested in python (sklearn) where we successfully separated out-of-bag from inbag data for trees/forests.
 - Inspired by the need for more control on the features and attributes of trees, we then developed [our own random forest library](https://github.com/Heity94/AugmentedHierarchicalShrinkage/tree/main/TreeModelsFromScratch) (still in python) which we used to create Figures 4 and 5.